annesjyu/w231/Yu_Sijie.md

 #### Asian (APEC CBPRs)

-The [APEC Cross-Border Privacy Rules](http://cbprs.org) (APEC CBPRs) System is developed by the **21** APEC member economies as a cross-border transfer mechanism and comprehensive privacy program for private sector organizations to enable the accountable free flow of data across the APEC region.
+The [APEC CBPRs](http://cbprs.org) system is developed by the **21** APEC member economies as a cross-border transfer mechanism and comprehensive privacy program for private sector organizations to enable the accountable free flow of data across the APEC region.
 The APEC CBPRs system has now been formally joined by the United States, Canada, Japan and Mexico.

 #### Comparison of CBPRs and GDPR